cburke201/CW2/README.md

-# WebDev2coursework
+# WebDev2coursework CW2

+In order to install.
+This repository needs to be downloaded into an appropriate editor such as Visual Studio Code.

+It can be run using the command node index.js.

+Use of .gitignore was used for deployment on heroku and the deployed website can be found at https://coursework2craigburke.herokuapp.com/

+In the event of download, the .gitignore must be remove to allow access to node_modules folder which allows the rendering of the website.

 Craig Burke - Student ID:2024071

-The code contained in this repository forms the basis for my Coursework1 submission
+The code contained in this repository forms the basis for my Coursework1 and Coursework2 submission

 The brief was to create an activity planner.